SuperStromboli/superstromboli.github.io/_posts/2019-08-08-my-favorite-c-sharp-things.md

 Working with [Xamarin](https://en.wikipedia.org/wiki/Xamarin){:target="_blank"} has given me an additional perspective as I've had to port Java, Swift and Objective C code into C# on many occasions.
 Porting all that code has taught me many things about C# naming conventions.

-## Getters, setters and automatic properties.
+## Getters, Setters and Automatic Properties

 {% highlight csharp %}
 class MyThing {